ChrisJabb21/basic_port_scanner/README.md

 # basic_port_scanner
-A basic port scanner made with python 3
+A port scanner script made in python 3 that can be set up to scan a range of ports on an IP address to check if they are open.